 Footage on President Ilham Aliyev's visit to Switzerland posted on his social media [VIDEO]

-A footage about President Ilham Aliyev's visit to Switzerland was posted on his official social media accounts.
+A footage dedicated to President Ilham Aliyev's visit to Switzerland was posted on his official social media accounts, Azernews reports.

 Here we are to serve you with news right now.
 It does not cost much, but worth your attention.